 In the following, we qualitatively assess the benefits of the proposed recognition model in the task of manifold recovery from the MNIST dataset.
 We select an image depicting the digit '1' and rotate it around 360°.
 This results in a set of images of '1's rotated at a step of 1°.
-Our goal is to infer the true structure of the data, for which we know a priori that it should correspond to a diagonal-like kernel and a circular manifold.
-However, the challenge arises from the symmetry of digit '1', which is almost identical at opposite degrees (e.g., $0^{\circ}$ and $180^{\circ}$ ).
+Our goal is to infer the true structure of the data, for which we know a-priori that it should correspond to a diagonallike kernel and a circular manifold.
+However, the challenge arises from the great symmetry of digit '1', which is almost identical at opposite degrees (e.g., 0° and 180°).
 The results are depicted in Fig. 2.
-Note that since we do not deal with the classification task we exclude the ordinal component in VGP-AE.
-We compare the learned manifold structure to the B-GPLVM [22], which does not model the back-projection to the latent space, and a single layer VAE-DGP, where the backprojections are modeled using MLP.
-In Fig. 2(upper row), we see from the learned kernels that the B-GPLVM is unable to fully unravel the dissimilarity between the 'inverted' images, resulting also in a non-smooth kernel with a discontinuity at 180° and 270°.
-By contrast, the VAE-DGP benefits from the recognition model and manages to resolve this to some extent.
-Yet, the recovered kernel still suffers from a discontinuity around $180^{\circ}$ .
+Note that we do not deal with the classification task, we exclude the ordinal component in VGP-AE.
+We compare the learned manifold structure to the B-GPLVM [22], which does not model the back-projection to the latent space, and a single layer VAE-DGP, where the back-projections are modeled using MLP.
+From Fig. 2(a), we see from the learned kernels that B-GPLVM is unable to fully unravel the dissimilarity between the 'inverted' images, resulting also in a non-smooth kernel with a discontinuity at 180° and 270° .
+By contrast, VAE-DGP benefits from the recognition model and manages to resolve this to some extent.
+Yet, the recovered kernel still suffers from a discontinuity around 180°.
 On the other hand, the proposed VGP-AE, by using the more general recognition model based on GPs (infinitely wide MLP), succeeds to accurately discover the true underlying manifold, also resulting in a more smooth, almost ideal kernel.
-These observations are further supported by the instances of the learned 2D manifolds in Fig. 2(lower row).
-B-GPLVM learns a disconnected manifold with 'jumps' at 180° and 270°.
-However, both the VAE-DGP and proposed VGP-AE recover a circular manifold, with the manifold recovered by VGP-AE being more symmetric.
+These observations are further supported by the instances of the learned 2D manifolds.
+B-GPLVM learns a disconnected manifold with 'jumps' at 180° and 270° .
+However, both the VAE-DGP and proposed VGP-AE recover a circular manifold, with the manifold recovered by VGP-AE being smoother and more symmetric.

 Fig. 2.
-Recovering the structure of a rotated '1' from MNIST.
-The learned kernel matrices (upper row) and 2D manifolds (lower row) obtained from B-GPLVM (left), VAE-DGP (middle) and the proposed VGP-AE (right), initialized from the same random instance.
+Recovering the structure of rotated '1' from MNIST dataset.
+The learned kernels (upper row) and 2D manifolds (lower row) obtained from B-GPLVM (left), VAE-DGP (middle) and the proposed VGP-AE (right), initialized from the same random instance.